nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 - [Using the '@ai' placeholder to Reword Commit Messages](AI-Commenting-Tutorial.md#tutorial--using-the-ai-placeholder-to-reword-commit-messages)
 - [Using the 'WIP' placeholder to insert an AI-generated WIP commit message](AI-Commenting-Tutorial.md#tutorial--using-the-wip-placeholder-to-insert-an-ai-generated-wip-commit-message)

+AI features in SmartGit do not operate through an AI Assistant like ChatGPT.
+Instead, SmartGit directly interacts with AI models using their APIs.
+When using a custom or commercial LLM, an account with an API integration key will be required to use these services.

-If you would like to configure SmartGit to use a different or custom LLM, or need to customize LLM prompting and other options, please consult the [AI Integration](..Integration/AI.md) reference documentation.
+If you would like to configure SmartGit to use different or custom LLMs, or need to customize LLM prompting and other options, please consult the [AI Integration](../Integrations/AI.md) reference documentation.

 #### Warning
 > SmartGit will submit the contents of the staged diff as part of a prompt to the configured Large Language Model (LLM) in order to obtain AI-generated output.